Filled-Polygon Extraction

 });

-Passing a SceneCollisionIndex narrows the per-tile candidate set from O(N × T) to O(log N × T) — worth it once N (source SceneObjects) crosses ~1000.
+Passing a SceneCollisionIndex narrows the per-tile candidate set from O(N × T) to O(log N × T).
+This is usually worth it once N (source SceneObjects) crosses ~1000.

 Interfaces